andrep8376/sep10-freedom-project/blog/entry02.md

 My skills for this project previously of creativity and time management have grown while researching more and digging deeper into my topic.

 ### Creativity
 While researching the hardware and software that consist with photography and through cameras, it broadened my ideas and thoughts process with some of the pictures that i take and taking me closer to more creative ideas with what i want to do with photography.
-It even
+It even helped me be creative when choosing the places i wanted to lok at to search for my information, and being more open and wide to where it was.

+### Time Management
+Over the course of this project i have taken my time and thoroughly researched about my topic and the problems, and finding deeper and more information on it.
+Usually i would rush through and just try to get as much as i possibly can based off the basic informatiom that i would see, but through this project and topic i looked through many websites, read about it, and found some of the best and most informative information for what would relate to my project and the problem that i am trying to solve with it.

+## Next step
+My next step is going to be to try and fine possible solutions to my problem and learn more about the technology in photography, and how to expand on it.